The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Discussion

 \section{Discussion}

 As seen in Fig.~\ref{fig:humpJ2}, NBT gives a specific heat for the pure nearest-neighbor model which has a broad asymmetric hump at $\THUMP \approx 0.367$.
-While the existence of the broad hump is in accordance with MC simulations~\cite{Kawamura2010}, NBT overestimates its peak temperature by 16\%.
-This is in line with NBT typically overestimating critical temperatures by 10-20\%~\cite{Syljuasen2019}, which is likely a consequence of the neglect of vertex corrections, thus all temperature estimates presented in this article should take this into account.
+While the existence of the broad hump is in accordance with Monte Carlo simulations~\cite{Kawamura2010}, NBT overestimates its peak temperature by 16\%.
+This is in line with NBT typically overestimating critical temperatures by 10-20\%~\cite{Syljuasen2019}.

-Kawamura and Myashita's Z$_2$ vortex theory~\cite{Kawamura1984} interprets features of the specific heat hump as a signature of a finite-temperature topological transition driven by the unbinding of Z$_2$ vortices~\cite{Kawamura2010, Aoyama2020}.
+Kawamura and Myashita's Z$_2$ vortex theory~\cite{Kawamura1984} interprets features of the specific heat hump as a signature of a finite-temperature topological transition driven by unbinding of Z$_2$ vortices~\cite{Kawamura2010, Aoyama2020}.
 This scenario predicts two distinct length scales and a weak essential singularity in the specific heat.
-It is unlikely that NBT can capture such unbinding of Z$_2$ vortices, as that is an effect relying on the topological nature of planar spin configurations with three sublattices.
-NBT is based on a large-$n$ expansion, where $n$ is the number of spin components.
-It is thus unreasonable to expect it to be able to correctly capture topological effects that crucially depend on the precise value of the number $n$.
-Nevertheless, NBT gives a clear hump feature in the specific heat at approximately the correct temperature.
-We believe this shows that the broad specific heat hump is mainly associated with the build-up of short-range spin correlations.
+Such unbinding of Z$_2$ vortices is an effect relying on the topological nature of planar spin configurations with three sublattices.
+As NBT is based on a large-$N_s$ expansion, where $N_s$ is the number of spin components, it is unlikely that it captures correctly topological effects that crucially depend on the precise value of $N_s$.
+Nevertheless, NBT gives a clear hump feature in the specific heat at approximately the correct temperature, and we cannot rule out that NBT may capture local energy consequences as defects unbind.
+We show in Fig.~\ref{fig:corrlength} that the temperature of this hump is associated with the onset of spin correlations with a correlation length growing exponentially below $\THUMP$; $\xi \sim e^{B/T}$.
+The constant $B$ for the nearest neighbor antiferromagnet has previously been calculated from an effective SO(3) nonlinear sigma model~\cite{Chakravarty1988,Dombre1989,Azaria1992}, and is proportional to the spin stiffness $\rho_s$ (for twists about axes lying in the plane of the spins); $B = c \rho_s$ where $c=2\pi(1+\pi/2) \approx 16.15$.
+Generalizing the spin stiffness result in Ref.~\onlinecite{Dombre1989} to further neighbor couplings, we find $\rho_s = \f{\sqrt{3}}{4} \left( J_1 - 6 J_2 + 4J_3 \right)$.
+The exchange coupling dependence of $B$ observed in Fig.~\ref{fig:corrlength} is consistent with that of the spin stiffness, but we get a considerably lower value of the proportionality constant $c \approx 11$, a factor $1.5$ down from the result in Ref.~\onlinecite{Azaria1992}.
+This discrepancy is not a consequence of NBT overestimating temperatures, as that would result in an overestimation of $c$.
+We note that previous Monte Carlo studies concluded that the finite size behavior of the spin stiffness of the triangular Heisenberg antiferromagnet is very well described by the nonlinear sigma model, but were not able to verify the actual value of $B$ because of insufficient system sizes~\cite{Southern1993,Wintel1995}.